 Even if you only have a balcony or courtyard, you can still grow and harvest your own edible container plants.
 All it takes is a few pots and planters and regular nurturing.
 You will find that pot plants tend to dry out much faster than plants growing in a conventional garden so you need to ensure that you give your plants a regular watering every couple of days or so in the hot weather.
 As a general rule of thumb, water when the soil at the top is dry.

 You don’t need to limit your potted plants to one variety per pot as many vegetables and herbs grow quite happily together in the same pot.
 For example, tomatoes and basil make very good companion plants and they also taste fantastic when used together.
-If you have a nice large pot, why not put a tomato plant in the middle, then plant some basil around the tomato and finally fill the edges with different varieties of leaf lettuce.
+If you have a nice large pot, why not put a tomato plant in the middle, then plant some basil around the tomato and finally fill the edges with different varieties of leaf lettuce?
 Remember to also put a stake in to give support to the tomato plant as they get quite heavy when fruiting.

 Placement Of Your Container Plants Is Important